patricknevindwyer/otterball/TASKS.md

 - [x] BUG: StyleRanges are off by one...
 - [x] Expand highlight theme to be JSON specific
 - [ ] Reflow/condense currently replaces entire contents of editor
+- [ ] surrounding a multiline block with automatching (object brackets, for instance) overruns the gutter